Applying for Aid - Law

 Steps to Take After You Receive Your Aid Award

-- Make $500 deposit to the Office of the Bursar.
+- Make $500 deposit to the Student Accounts Services.

 - Report aid from outside sources in writing to the Student Financial Services.

 - Apply for Federal PLUS or private, alternative loans, if needed.
 Calculate your PLUS loan amount [PDF].

 - For Federal loan borrowers only: Complete your master promissory note (MPN) and entrance counseling for each of your federal loans, if applicable.

 - Waive health insurance, if applicable.

 - Submit final, official academic transcript through the Law School Admission Counsel (LSAC) process.

 - Receive Suffolk Self Service and email access.
 It is your responsibility to check these frequently for official Suffolk Law communications, including your tuition bill which is sent only via email.

 - Complete the Title IV Authorization through the Self Service Portal.